 Chief marketing officers who truly know what they’re doing respect this and allow themselves to adapt rather than become resistant to change or – on the flipside – overly reactive.
 They know how to appropriately respond, shifting marketing strategies to meet with the situation at hand and somehow turn the ever-fluctuating tide in their favor.
 Any venture will see tremendous, positive results because of this and will (ironically) become more stable thanks to a CMOs adaptability.

 Last but certainly not least, one of the biggest characteristics you should look for in a new CMO hire is humility and humbleness.
 It may sound odd, especially considering the attitudes usually held by those in leadership positions, but it’s beyond invaluable.
-Humility pushes CMOs to recognize they are not perfect and don’t have all the answers figured out, encourages them to rely on their team and pull from available resources rather than go it alone.
+Humility pushes CMOs to recognize they are not perfect and don’t have all the answers figured out, encourages them to rely on their marketing team and pull from available resources rather than go it alone.
 You ultimately see better results from this than a lone-wolf attitude and your business flourishes.

 Marketing is the lifeblood of every business.
 To get customers for your business, you have to first attract them to your business.
 The way to do that is through marketing.
 However, before you attract customers to your business through marketing, you have to first attract marketers to your business.